 Religion/Theology/Vocation

-The NetVUE seminar “Religion/Theology/Vocation” is intended for full-time faculty members in the field of theology and/or religious studies at colleges and universities that are members of CIC’s Network for Vocation in Undergraduate Education (NetVUE).
+The NetVUE seminar “Religion/Theology/Vocation” is intended for full-time faculty members in the field of theology and/or religious studies at NetVUE member institutions.
 Participants will examine the interrelationship of the study of vocation and calling with the academic fields of theology and religious studies, exploring implications for research, teaching, and service to the institution.
 The goal of the seminar is to provide participants with a deeper understanding of the relationship of vocation to higher education, to support their investigations of the uses and disadvantages of these concepts within theology and religious studies, and to establish a broader network of faculty members committed to exploring vocation and calling as an area of scholarship within their discipline.
+The seminar takes place in August at a location in the central part of the country; all participant expenses are paid, including a travel stipend.

 Writing Vocation: A Colloquy for Future Contributors